Best Crypto Cards in New Zealand (2026)

 | Bitget | 8% | $0 | 0% | Debit | Zero FX + highest base cashback |

-Our New Zealand fee comparison ranks Bitget as the top pick for NZ residents: 8% cashback, zero FX fee (critical when every transaction involves NZD-to-USD conversion), zero annual fee.
-The 0.9% transaction fee nets approximately 7.1%.
+Our New Zealand fee comparison ranks COCA as the top pick for NZ residents: up to 8% cashback within the monthly allowance, zero FX fee, zero annual fee, and 6% APY on stablecoins.
+The lack of a transaction fee keeps it ahead of Bitget on net returns.

 COCA offers up to 8% (scaling with staking $COCA tokens, 1% at free Starter) with no transaction fee and adds 6% APY on stablecoin deposits.
 Given NZ's income tax rates of up to 39%, stablecoin funding is strongly recommended to minimize taxable disposal gains.
 The cashback itself is taxable as income regardless of funding method, but the disposal gain on appreciated crypto is where the real tax hit occurs.